Common Causes of Traumatic Brain Injury

 Nationwide Success with Brain Injury Claims

 An injury to the brain is potentially one of the most devastating outcomes of a car crash or any other type of accident.
 The symptoms and effects of a TBI can range from headaches and memory lapses to severe physical and cognitive impairment.
 As a result, victims of brain injuries often require a lifetime of care, which often includes constant supervision and assistance.
 For this reason, our brain injury attorneys consider all past and future expenses before filing this kind of personal injury claim.
-Our goal is to make sure the victim and his or her family obtains the financial support necessary to ease the hardship of a TBI as much as possible.
+Our goal is to make sure the victim and his or her family obtain the financial support necessary to ease the hardship of a TBI as much as possible.

 In addition to the largest award for its time ($60.8 million) in a Federal Tort Claims Act case, our law firm has handled many complex, high-profile claims involving brain injuries.
 For example, attorney Joseph J. Kalbac, Jr. successfully represented a medical malpractice case involving a child who sustained a TBI in Pinellas County, Florida.
 The confidential settlement in this claim was one of the highest recorded for that county.